epixieme/Playwright_tests_hackrank/README.md

 To install this please use npm i to update the package.json

+The project contains an index.ts file that extracts the title and url of the top 10

 -Talk about page object model and base file and fixtures -Helper function to delete snapshots to have a clean base of testing on each run -To try and run tests in isolation because of the limitations of the hacker rank site